egonz/action-at-a-distance/README.md

     actionAtADistance.start();

-    //A callback that can be initiated on the client using the nonlocal call save(data);
+    // A callback that can be initiated from the nonlocal page using the ActionAtADistance.saveHtmlText(html),
+    // or ActionAtADistance.saveNodes(nodes) methods;
     actionAtADistance.on('save', function(data) {
         console.log('PROCESS SAVE ' + data);
     });

-    //There are also EventEmitter events for evaluate and callback

     ...

     actionAtADistance.stop();

 ## Clientside Javascript